dotpegaso/gnar-product-challenge-bonus/README.md

 ## Motivation

-Due to some design inconsistencies in the given layout, I decided to make a better reusable-component-based version of it.
+Due to some UI inconsistencies in the given layout, I decided to make a better reusable-component-based version of it.

 ![image](https://i.imgur.com/N1wKtCJ.png)